JordiRos/dryGL/README.md

 Contributions
 =============

-Once we release the first beta, you can contribute with fixes/addons/examples forking the project and pulling any request.
+Once we release the first beta, we will create a dev branch were you would be able contribute with fixes/addons/examples forking the project and pulling any request.
 We would be very happy!

 License
 =======